DNS Tunneling

 DNS TunnelingA covert channel that encodes arbitrary data inside DNS queries and responses on UDP/TCP port 53, frequently used for command-and-control and data exfiltration.

 DNS tunneling abuses the fact that DNS traffic (UDP/TCP port 53) is allowed almost everywhere and is rarely deeply inspected.
-Malware encodes payload bytes in subdomain labels (e.g., base32 chunks under attacker.example.com) and the attacker's authoritative server replies with TXT, CNAME, or NULL records containing the response or commands.
-Tooling like dnscat2, Iodine, or Cobalt Strike's DNS C2 use this pattern.
-Bandwidth is low but stealthy.
-Detection relies on high query rate per host, unusually long labels, high subdomain entropy, base64/hex patterns, atypical record types, and TI feeds.
-Defenses include DNS proxying, sinkholing, query rate limits, anomaly analytics in EDR/NDR, and blocking unknown DNS resolvers via egress firewall.
+Malware encodes payload bytes in subdomain labels (e.g., base32 chunks under attacker.example.com) and the attacker's authoritative server replies with TXT, CNAME, NULL, or A records carrying the response or commands.
+Because resolution is recursive, the data flows out even when the host can only reach an internal resolver and never touches the attacker's IP directly.
+Tooling like dnscat2, Iodine, and Cobalt Strike's DNS C2 implement this pattern; throughput is low but stealthy.

 An infected host sends queries like a1b2c3.exfil.attacker.com whose labels encode stolen data.